shopsys/shopsys/docs/storefront/gtm/intro.md

 ## gtmSafePushEvent

-Essential function used to push all event to the data layer.
+The essential function is used to push all events to the data layer.

 ```ts
 export const gtmSafePushEvent = (